SuboptimalEng/cpp-tutorials/037-threads-join-or-detach/README.md

 - Why C++ Threads are Designed to Crash by Default
 - C++ Threading: Join, Detach, or Die?

+- Why C++ Committee Designed Threads to Crash by Default
 - The "Silent Threading Bug" the C++ Committee Refused to Allow
 - It’s Actually a Good Thing C++ Threads Are "Broken"
 - Why do C++ threads need to be joined or detached?